 - Tendons attach muscles to bones; a tear injury is called a strain.

-- Ligaments attach bones to other bones; a tear injury is called a sprain.
+- Ligaments attach bones to bones; a tear injury is called a sprain.

 To understand the definitions better, we need to learn what the words mean.
-If you just want to skip the definition stuff, scroll down to the heading “Strain.”
+(If you just want to skip the boring definition stuff, scroll down to the heading “Strain.”)

 Ligaments and Tendons: Collagen-type fibres

-Both ligaments and tendons are made up of pretty much the same stuff: a very firm collagen based cord-like structure.
+Both ligaments and tendons are made up of pretty much the same stuff: very firm collagen-based cord-like structure.
 They change shape very little as you move since they must stabilise your joints and hold the bones steadily in place.
-They do not contract.
+They do not contract and cannot shorten (except over periods of months).

 Muscle tissue: Myofibrils

 Muscles, on the other hand, are incredibly pliable.
 They are made from softer, long, string-like cells called myofibrils.
 They need to flex and move as you do, so they are a lot more floppy.
-The muscles, not the ligaments or tendons, are what contract.
+The muscles, not the ligaments or tendons, are what contract and shorten.

 Fascia and Myofascia

-Fascia wraps around every organ, bone, muscle, and even skin in your body.
+Fascia wraps around every organ, bone, muscle, and even forms a layer under your skin in the body.
 You might have heard the term “myofascia.”
 Myofascia is the word we give only to the fascia that wraps around muscles.

 It is fascia that gives a muscle its shape.
 It is also fascia that holds a muscle together when it contracts with a lot of force.
-This stops the muscle from bursting out all over the place when it contracts.
+This stops the muscle from bursting out all over the place in a mess when it contracts.

 A strain injury involves tearing to some or all of the muscle mechanism.

-The weakest part of the structure is the junction where muscle fibres attach to tendon fibres.
+The weakest part of the structure is the junction where muscle fibres transition and attach to its tendon fibres.
 This musculo-tendonous junction is the most common site of strain injuries.

 You might have either a grade 1, grade 2 or grade 3 strain: